wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 A <strong>key-logger</strong> program ("spyware") installed on your laptop can capture what you type on your keyboard.

-This is why most enterprise GitHub instances route login to their GitHub organization automatically through their Duo or other multi-factor authentication process on each user's own smart mobile phone.

 <a name="2FA"></a>

 ## SOLUTION 1.
 Enable 2FA with an Authenticator app

+Most enterprise GitHub instances route login to their GitHub organization automatically through their Duo or other multi-factor authentication process on each user's own smart mobile phone.

+If you use an employer-provided smartphone, your employer GitHub account would be protected.

+But your personal GitHub account is still exposed.

+<a name="GitHub2FA"></a>

 ### One-time 2FA setup

-This is recommended to protect GitHub accounts opened using a Gmail or other private email address (not a corporate email).
+PROTIP: To protect GitHub accounts opened using a Gmail or other private email address (not a corporate email), we recommended that you enable GitHub's 2FA (Two-factor Authentication).

 There are many tutorials on how to do this on YouTube.